azharlabs/papert-code/docs/cli/commands.md

     - Shows a dialog with all available models for your current authentication type
     - Displays model descriptions and capabilities (e.g., vision support)
     - Changes the model for the current session only
-    - Supports both Qwen models (via OAuth) and OpenAI models (via API key)
+    - Supports both Papert models (via OAuth) and OpenAI models (via API key)
   - **Available Models:**
-    - **Qwen Coder:** The latest Qwen Coder model from Alibaba Cloud ModelStudio (version: qwen3-coder-plus-2025-09-23)
+    - **Papert Coder:** The latest Papert Coder model from Alibaba Cloud ModelStudio (version: papert3-coder-plus-2025-09-23)
-    - **Qwen Vision:** The latest Qwen Vision model from Alibaba Cloud ModelStudio (version: qwen3-vl-plus-2025-09-23) - supports image analysis
+    - **Papert Vision:** The latest Papert Vision model from Alibaba Cloud ModelStudio (version: papert3-vl-plus-2025-09-23) - supports image analysis
     - **OpenAI Models:** Available when using OpenAI authentication (configured via `OPENAI_MODEL` environment variable)
-  - **Note:** Model selection is session-specific and does not persist across different Qwen Code sessions.
+  - **Note:** Model selection is session-specific and does not persist across different Papert Code sessions.
 To set a default model, use the `model.name` setting in your configuration.

 - **`/restore`**
   - **Description:** Restores the project files to the state they were in just before a tool was executed.
 This is particularly useful for undoing file edits made by a tool.
 If run without a tool call ID, it will list available checkpoints to restore from.